 9. Herbert Hoover, President USA - 1928

-10. Franklin D. Roosevelt, U.S. President - 1933 (attacker subdued using empty hands)
+10. Franklin D. Roosevelt, US President - 1933 (attacker subdued using empty hands)

 11. Keisuke Okada, Prime Minister of Japan - 1936